 The sidewalk café in Paris is a universal meeting place.
 Found on nearly every street corner, sometimes three or four in a row are adjoined, all equally boisterous, full of tourists and locals.
 The only criteria, it seems, is that there’s a table available.
 People are seldom alone (though there are few single patrons, like me), and the entire experience is intimate.
 The tables are mere inches apart from each other, the groups sit closely, leaning in, lost in conversation.

 The café is literally part of the sidewalk, one feels connected to the rhythm of the city.
 Tables litter the path of pedestrians: people walking to and from somewhere, entering and exiting the metro, in and out of the cafe.
 Though transient — new patrons fill freshly opened tables immediately — the cafe is a place where one may stay for an hour, longer.
 There is no rush, no limit to the conversation, no haste in time spent with those accompanying you.

 Recently, a handful of specialty coffee shops have popped up in Paris.
 Skilled baristas, quality roasted coffee, and beautifully designed spaces are growing, connecting those who love coffee in one of the most culinary cities in the world.
-Yet as soon as my plane lands in Paris, all I can think of is sitting at a sidewalk café, a notebook in one hand, and a cup of bad coffee in the other.
+Yet as soon as my plane lands in Paris, all I can think of is sitting at a sidewalk café, notebook in hand, and a cup of bad coffee on the table.

-Paris is where many of my favorite writers drew inspiration before me, and Hemingway, Fitzgerald, and Flanner all wrote at cafés still standing today (perhaps nursing a cafe crème, I imagine).
-Rarely, one’s environment may outweigh good coffee; in this case, it’s the people that fill those iron seats, past and present, who truly have my attention.
+Paris is where many of my favorite writers drew inspiration before me, and Hemingway, Fitzgerald, and Baldwin all wrote at cafés still standing today (perhaps nursing a cafe crème, I imagine).
+Rarely, one’s environment may outweigh good coffee; in this case, it’s the people that occupy the iron seats, past and present, who truly have my attention.